M66B/FairEmail/FAQ.md

 or enable two factor authentication and use an app specific password.
 To use a password you'll need to set up an account and identity via the manual setup instead of via the quick setup wizard.

+**Important**: sometimes Google issues this alert:

+*[ALERT] Please log in via your web browser: https://support.google.com/mail/accounts/answer/78754 (Failure)*

+This Google security check is triggered more often with *less secure apps* enabled, less with an app password, and hardly when using an on-device account (OAuth).

 Please see [this FAQ](#user-content-faq111) on why only on-device accounts can be used.

 Note that an app specific password is required when two factor authentication is enabled.